RobinBaines/OOO3/README.md

 This software is an attempt to simulate creation of SOs and SQs using a stream of data in a script file.
 It uses object oriented software ideas such as inheritance, overriding and properties.
-I have chosen to illustrate this by describing several Events using 2 dogs we own and local places for dogs to roam and play.
+I have chosen to illustrate this by describing several Events starring 2 dogs we own and local places for dogs to roam and play.
 These Events are in a script file called script.tx.
 It is possible to describe other Events in other script files.

 In my experience the stream of data in a (subject-object) script may have different sources: spoken language, written language, thoughts, actions,